A Full-Fledged Guide to Product Feature Prioritization

 Techniques for Final Screening and Overcoming Choice Paralysis

 In some cases, following a product feature prioritization model can still leave you uncertain.
-This happens if, for instance, the results point out too many product features that have almost equal value for your customers or you and your team.
+This happens if, for instance, the results point out too many product features that have almost equal value for your clients or you and your team.

 To overcome this choice paralysis and make your feature prioritization choice more confident and balanced, you should step back and look at your ideas and product from a different angle.
 The techniques below help you to do this final screening.